FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation

 \authors{Shahine Bouabid, Dino Sejdinovic, Duncan Watson-Parris}

 \correspondingauthor{Shahine Bouabid}{shahine.bouabid@stats.ox.ac.uk}

 \justifying

-\begin{keypoints} \item We introduce FaIRGP, a physically-informed Bayesian machine learning emulator for global and local mean surface temperatures. \item The model outperforms both purely physically-driven and purely data-driven baseline emulators on several metrics across realistic future scenarios. \item The model is fully mathematically tractable, which makes it a convenient and easy to use probabilistic tool for emulation of surface temperatures, but also for downstream applications such as detection and attribution or precipitation emulation. \end{keypoints}
+\begin{keypoints} \item We introduce FaIRGP, a Bayesian machine learning emulator for global and local mean surface temperatures that builds upon a physically based simple climate model \item The model improves upon both purely physically-driven and purely data-driven baseline emulators on several metrics across realistic future scenarios. \item The model is fully mathematically tractable, which makes it a convenient and easy-to-use probabilistic tool for the emulation of surface temperatures, but also for downstream applications such as detection and attribution or precipitation emulation. \end{keypoints}